 One of the automotive world’s worst science projects is coming to an end.
 Toyota dashboards have long been known to melt under the heat of the sun.
 The melted dashes warp and extrude a strange, goo-like substance that is oddly shiny and sticky; like something you’d find in a toddler’s coat pocket.

 You might say Toyota wanted to avoid a sticky situation.
 Or that they felt the heat of pending litigation.
-OK, I’ll stop.
-Listen – I never said the jokes were going to be good.
+OK, I’ll stop now.

 Because simplicity is apparently overrated, Toyota has announced there will be multiple phases and forms of coverage: